kennysmithed/oels2023/oels_practical_wk7.md

 ---
-title: Week 6 practical
+title: Week 7 practical
 description: Using trial data for contingent trials, saving data to the server
 ---

 # The plan for week 7 practical

 This week we are going to look at a bit more of the [Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/index.html), and then look at code for a simple word learning / frequency learning experiment based on the Ferdinand et al. (2019) paper we read this week.
 Our implementation of this experiment builds on the self-paced reading experiment in that it uses nested timelines and functions to construct trials which have a fairly complex structure (although you can implement it more simply than that).
 It also requires randomisation and contingent trials (what the participant sees on one trial depends on what they did at the previous trial), so we need to introduce some infrastructure to do that.
-Finally, I'll add some code to save data on the server at the end of the experiment, rather than just dumping it to the screen.
+Finally, I'll add some code to save data on the server at the end of the experiment, rather than just dumping it to the screen. *Note that saving the data at the end of the experiment is not the best way to do it!* See the note on that below.

+There is quite a lot of new technical content this week, next week will be less intense!
 Remember, as usual the idea is that you can work through these practicals in the lab classes and, if necessary, in your own time - I recommend you use the lab classes as dedicated time to focus on the practicals, with on-tap support from the teaching team, but if you don't get through everything in lab time you should do at least some work in your own time to keep up to speed.
-There is quite a lot of new technical content this week, next week will be less intense!

 # Tutorial content

 Read through [section 06 of the Online Experiments with jsPsych tutorial](https://softdev.ppls.ed.ac.uk/online_experiments/06_data.html) - you can stop when you get to the section titled "Sending the data line by line" since we'll cover this next week and we'll be using a slightly different technique than Alisdair covers in his tutorial.
-You don't need to do the exercises dotted through the tutorial, since we will see the same bits of code in the word learning experiment.
+You don't need to do the exercises dotted through that tutorial, since we will see the same bits of code in the word learning experiment.
 The key things you need to take away from the tutorial are:
 - You don't have to understand the details of how the POST and PHP stuff works to save the data, just that it's possible and it works.
-- You can save data to the server either at the end of the experiment, which is what I have implemented in the word learning code, or after every trial (which we will get to later in the course). **Saving data trial-by-trial is better**, so if you need to write code where you actually care about reliably getting the data (e.g. for a dissertation project) we recommend you use that method once we have shown it to you.
+- You can save data to the server either at the end of the experiment, which is what I have implemented in the word learning code, or after every trial (which we will get to next week). **Saving data trial-by-trial is better**, so if you need to write code where you actually care about reliably getting the data (e.g. for a dissertation project) we recommend you use that method once we have shown it to you.
 Waiting to the end of the experiment to save the data can be risky, because if there's a technical glitch you might not get any data at all (and those glitches can happen frequently - e.g. we have had students who have had problems with this on Prolific, due to the method by which participants get redirected to Prolific after they complete your study, which interferes with saving the data).
 Plus if you save data trial-by-trial, then if a participant contacts you to tell you they got part-way through the experiment then their computer died you can actually verify this, pay them accordingly and also have some of their data.
 So the save-at-the-end method we are showing you today is inferior, but it's slightly simpler, and we are trying to introduce the complexity incrementally.
 - The `data` property of jsPsych trials.
 Each trial has a `data` parameter which is populated by the code automatically depending on what the participant does during the trial - e.g. on an `html-button-response` trial it records the index of the button the participant pressed (0 for the first choice, 1 for the second choice, etc) in `data.response`.
 But we can also add to the `data` parameter ourselves - we can add information about the participant to every trial (e.g. their ID number), or we can add specific bits of data to certain trials (in the tutorial Alisdair gives the example of marking up trial type to allow you to separate 'boring' trials from important ones).
 In the word learning experiment we'll use the same technique to mark up important trials for later data filtering, but we'll also use the `data` property to record which label the participant clicked on (rather than just the button index, which is recorded automatically under `data.response`), which we can then use to handle cases where the response at one trial affects what happens at the next trial.

 # A word learning experiment

 ## First: you build it!

 As with last week, we'd like to give you an opportunity to try to build (parts of) this word-learning experiment yourself.
-As with last week, to help you get started, we are going to provide you with a couple of templates to fill in - an html file that loads some of the plugins you will need (but once you decide what additional plugins you need you will have to load them too), then a javascript file where you can put your own code.
+As with last week, to help you get started, we are going to provide you with a couple of templates to fill in - an html file that loads some of the plugins you will need (but once you decide what additional plugins you need you will have to load them too, e.g. by copying the appropriate script line from the plugin documentation), then a javascript file where you can put your own code.
 That javascript file includes some extra stuff (instructions, saving data to the server) that we pre-built for you so you can focus on the more interesting parts of the experiment.

 You are actually going to need a bunch of files for this experiment - the html and javascript templates for your attempt (which we are calling `my_word_learning.html` and `my_word_learning.js`), the html and js file for our implementation (`word_learning.html` and `word_learning.js`), but also a php file (for saving data) and a folder containing a bunch of images.
 Rather than downloading these separately, download the following zip file and then uncompress it into your usual jsPsych folder, in a folder called something like `word_learning`, alongside your `grammaticality_judgments` and `self_paced_reading` folders. :
 - <a href="code/word_learning.zip" download> Download word_learning.zip</a>

 This code should run on your local computer or you can upload the whole `word_learning` folder to the `public_html` folder on the jspsychlearning server and play with it there.
 Note that the code for that saves the data to the server will only work if your code is actually running on the jspsychlearning server - if you are running it on your own computer the data will not save anywhere, although it will still be shown on-screen.
 This is because your personal computer isn't running anything that can handle POST commands and process them with PHP, which is what is involved in saving data - those things are all set up on the jspsychlearning server for you.
-So if you haven't already got to grips with putting your code on the server, try it now.
+So if you haven't already got to grips with putting your code on the server, try it now and get help in the lab if you need it.
 Here's what my `public_html/online_experiments_practicals/` folder currently looks like on cyberduck.

 ![suggested directory structure](images/wl_directory_structure.png)

 If your directory structure is the same as mine the url for your experiment will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/word_learning/my_word_learning.html where UUN is your UUN.
-If you want to see what the finished experiment will look like, you can run the `word_learning.html` file which includes our final implementation - if you put everything on jspsychlearning, the URL will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/word_learning/word_learning.html.
+If you want to see what the finished experiment will look like, you can run the `word_learning.html` file which includes our final implementation - if you put everything on jspsychlearning, the URL will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/word_learning/word_learning.html, or [you can run my copy on jspsychlearning](https://jspsychlearning.ppls.ed.ac.uk/~ksmith7/online_experiments_practicals/word_learning/word_learning.html).
 Remember that if you look at the data display at the end that will include spoilers on how to write the code yourself, so depending on how much you want to challenge yourself you might want to avoid clicking through to the data!

 If you run through our implementation of the experiment you'll see that, in addition to the usual instructions, the experiment consists of two stages: *observation* and *production*.
 Observation trials involve presentation of an object plus a label; production trials prompt the participant to select a label for an object.
 In a little more detail: